Setting up the Schedule Administrator Role Center

 - Double click on the position you want to edit.
 The HR Position Card displays and is editable.

-- Place an integer in the Schedule Priority Group field to determine the sequence of the employee who holds this position in the Fill by Priority list.
+- In the Schedule Priority Group field, place an integer to determine the sequence of the employee who holds this position in the Fill by Priority list.
+A value of 0 indicates that the employee should not be used for scheduling.

 NOTE: This field is categorized as "Additional" by default and therefore you will need to select the Show more fields button in order to see it.

-- In the Default Payroll Control Code field of the Payroll fast tab, select the Payroll Control that is to be used by default when entering a schedule line for Employees that hold this position.
+- In the Default Payroll Control Code field, select the payroll control that is to be used by default when entering a schedule line for employees that hold this position.

 Seniority Pay Control Group – Set up a Payroll Control Group and add all of the Hours Payroll Controls to it that you want used to increment the seniority hours.
 Select this Payroll Control Group in this field.